Guardsquare/proguard-core/README.md

 ### Creating classes programmatically [(manual)](blaat)

-Using the fluent style API, it becomes very easy to programmatically create classes from scratch.
+Using the fluent API, it becomes very easy to programmatically create classes from scratch.
 The data structures directly correspond to the bytecode specifications and ProGuard Core can even preverify the code for you.

-You can create classes, with fields and methods, with sequences of instructions.
+You can create classes, with fields, methods and sequences of instructions.
 The following concise code creates the iconic `HelloWorld` class:

 ```java